upspin/upspin/doc/server_setup.md

 First create a Google Cloud Project and associated Billing Account by visiting the [Cloud Console](https://cloud.google.com/console).
-(See the corresponding documentation [here](https://support.google.com/cloud/answer/6251787?hl=en) and [here]([https://support.google.com/cloud/answer/6288653?hl=en) for help.)
+See the corresponding documentation [here](https://support.google.com/cloud/answer/6251787?hl=en) and [here]([https://support.google.com/cloud/answer/6288653?hl=en) for help.
+For the project name, we suggest you use a string similar to your domain.
+(We will use `example-com`.)

 Then, install the Google Cloud SDK by following
 [the official instructions](https://cloud.google.com/sdk/downloads).